emiestevarena/OpenCATe/README.md

 # How it's designed
-1. If you've been this far the folder out/sequence has the UML in png, as exported from the sequence.plantuml file.
+1. If you've been this far, the folder "out/sequence" has the UML chart in png, as exported from the sequence.plantuml file.